Tharun Moorthy

-Tharun Moorthy is an Indian film director and screenplay writer who predominantly works in Malayalam Cinema, with his first film being Operation Java.
+Tharun Moorthy is an Indian film director and screenwriter who predominantly works in Malayalam Cinema, with his first film being Operation Java.
 His second film, Saudi Vellakka, was chosen for the Indian Panorama at IFFI 2022.

 Career

 Early in his career, Moorthy was a part of the performing arts industry, acting in theatre and in kathakali productions since a young age.
 He went on to become an assistant professor in the field of computer science engineering and also had a period where he made advertisements for television.
 From the latter, he learned how to create studio sets and how media production is done, which led to him becoming a "self-taught" director after failing to land any major roles as an actor.
 He stated that his father was the first to notice and push him into writing scripts for films.

 Operation Java

-Moorthy's first film, Operation Java, was released in the middle of the Covid pandemic, when film revenue was reduced across the entire industry.
+Moorthy's first film, Operation Java, was released in the middle of the COVID-19 pandemic, when film revenue was reduced across the entire industry.
 The film was a success despite this, resulting in Moorthy releasing a new film poster with the tagline "Those who don't want to lose".
 His selection of Lukman Avaran to be his lead actor after seeing his performance as the secondary best friend character in Thallumaala was initially negatively commented on by others in the film industry, with similar people claiming that Moorthy's "arrogance" is what led him to pick the same actor for his second film.
 He replied that it was not arrogance but "my pride" that led him to purposefully pick actors that are not already big names in the industry to help them progress as actors, since to him cinema is "not just business for us, it's also art".
 Consequently, all 83 characters in the film were hand-picked by Moorthy, and his production crew and avoided doing an open audition.
 He also had the film open with an apology note to all the actors who were ultimately rejected or whose scenes were reduced during production.

 The film itself was originally decided by Moorthy after seeing the situation involving the leak of the film Premam and the real investigation case that was solved by two younger men.
 Because of this source, the names of the young men were kept the same in Operation Java after receiving permission from the individuals.
 To prepare for the film, he spent a lot of time alongside the cybercrime division of the police to see how the cases were dealt with.